Ess91/react-ecommerce/README.md

-2. Install all dependecies listed in the ```package.json``` file
-   you can now customise it and make it your own.
+2. Install all dependencies listed in the ```package.json``` file, this should be now ready for you to customise it and make it your own!